 ESG compliance requirements are forcing real estate developers in Vietnam to step up investment in green projects.

-Industrial park developers such as DeepC and VSIP are also establishing sustainable ecosystems by integrating renewable energy, allocating land for planting trees, and implementing advanced water conservation methods, such as rainwater harvesting and water recycling.
+Industrial park developers such as DeepC and VSIP are also establishing sustainable ecosystems by integrating renewable energy, allocating land for planting trees and implementing advanced water conservation methods, such as rainwater harvesting and water recycling.

 In the industrial real estate sector, the integration of value-added services and sustainable operations is emerging as an inevitable trend when many projects combining industrial parks with residential areas to maximize benefits for investors, businesses and people are of particular interest to investors.

-Specifically, Amata has improved its eco-industrial park index from 41% in early 2020 to 86% in January 2024 through initiatives such as using energy-saving equipment, recycling wastewater, installing solar panels and enhancing the social management system, according to information published on the Group's homepage.
+Specifically, Amata has improved its eco-industrial park index from 41% in early 2020 to 86% in January 2024 through initiatives such as using energy-saving equipment, recycling wastewater, installing solar panels and strengthening the social management system, according to information published on the Group's homepage.

 Orientation for sustainable transformation